-No one at a university or technical institute can, or will, seek your child out because they think they may have a disability.
+No faculty at a university or technical institute can, or will, seek students out because they think they may have a disability.
 Students with disabilities at the post-secondary level need to be able to self-identify and request accommodations.
-The skill of being able to explain your disability and to speak up for what you need is of the utmost importance to your child in being successful in the post-secondary education setting!
+The skill of being able to explain the disability and to speak up for what is needed is of the utmost importance to a student in being successful in the post-secondary education setting!